Vice President of Programs

 Franco-Payne has a master’s degree from the University of Chicago – School of Social Service Administration.
 She is a 2015 fellow with Leadership Greater Chicago.

-Read the announcement: Public Welfare Foundation Announces Two New Team Members.
+We invite you to read the announcement: Public Welfare Foundation Announces Two New Team Members.